Chattooga River Lodging

 Large, grass backyard for games of catch.

-Creek runs through the property.
+Small creek runs through the property.

 An Ideal place for families to get reacquainted.
+Sorry, no pets.

 See if the dates of your interest are available, then drop us an email or give us a call and we'll be happy to book your stay with us.
 If you really want to stay with us but your rafting reservations don't mesh with our openings, the rafting outfitters can often book you on another day if there's space available.